-National Jewish Health is the leading respiratory hospital in the nation holding the #1 or #2 ranking in pulmonology on the U.S. News & World Report Best Hospitals list for 25 years.
+National Jewish Health is the leading respiratory hospital in the nation holding a top spot in pulmonology on the U.S. News & World Report Best Hospitals list for 25 years.
 Founded in 1899 as a nonprofit hospital, National Jewish Health today is the only facility in the world dedicated exclusively to groundbreaking medical research and treatment of patients with chronic respiratory, cardiac and immune-related disorders.
 It is the institution in the United States where physicians refer patients with the most difficult respiratory cases.

 Chronic Obstructive Pulmonary Disease (COPD)

 National Jewish Health is committed to stopping the progression of COPD and reversing the disease’s damage to the lungs.
 For several years now, Dr. James Crapo has been leading the largest study of COPD ever with more than 10,000 patients.
 His team’s work is geared toward discovering what genetic factors contribute to developing COPD and the treatments that can target those factors.
 Dr. Irina Petrache, chief of The Tuchman Family Division of Pulmonary, Critical Care and Sleep Medicine, is also working on several studies, including looking for non-antibiotic approaches to reducing COPD exacerbations.